craigmbooth/contemplativeneuroscience/_posts/2025-03-15-mindfulness-cognitive-function-survey.md

 - **Processing Speed:** How quickly one can perceive, process, and respond to information.
 - **Verbal Fluency:** The ability to retrieve and produce words efficiently.

-By systematically analyzing the results across these domains, the study aimed to determine which aspects of cognition benefit the most from mindfulness training.
+By systematically analyzing the results across these domains, the study aimed to determine which aspects of cognition benefit the most from {% include definition.html term="mindfulness" case="lower" %} training.

 ## What They Did